 The computational results reported in [1] show (empirically) that the strong SBCs provide a narrowing whose convex relaxation at nodes in the lower sBB tree levels is tighter with respect to the weak SBCs.
 In turn, the computational results reported in [2] show that the mixed SBCs provide a better narrowing than the strong SBCs.
 In the sequel, we are only going to consider PECS narrowings derived using mixed SBCs.
-All our computational results have been obtained on one 2.4GHz Intel Xeon CPU of a computer with 24 GB RAM running Linux.
+All our computational results have been obtained on a 2.4GHz Intel Xeon CPU of a computer with 24 GB RAM running Linux and the COUENNE [39] solver (trunk version dated November 2010) with the default configuration.